-Products to be dry cleaned within a dry cleaning machine listed below using the dry cleaning solvent GreenEarth.
-The location of the installation can be seen in the in the attachment B06/087(a) location plan.
-Permit conditions include the use of the machine, monitoring solvent usage, the storage of new and waste solvents and the maintenance of the dry cleaning machine
+Products to be dry cleaned within a dry cleaning machine listed below.
+The location of the installation can be seen in the in the attachment B07/07(a) location plan.
+Permit conditions include the use of the machine, monitoring solvent usage, the storage of new and waste solvents and the maintenance of the dry cleaning machine.
+Potential emissions are from loading and removal of solvent from the dry cleaning machine and the storage of new and waste solvents.

-Make Model Serial No. Load Date of Dry Cleaning Solvent Capacity Installation Firbimatic Eco 40 Green Earth 080N60003 18kG 8 November 2009 Siloxane
+Make Model Serial No. Load Capacity Date of Installation Dry Cleaning Solvent Firbimatic S2118 Green Earth 045D00005 17kG 12 May 2010 Siloxane